 The Army wanted to be sure that the performance wouldn’t alienate their organically recruited audience and that viewers would understand the context of the show and where it had come from.
 The response was positive even though the content may have been unexpected for certain viewers.
 All in all, 70,000 saw the stream.

 “One of our aims as a company is to engage audiences who might not otherwise attend contemporary dance – streaming through the army Facebook page allowed us to do this.
 We received good public feedback during the stream and also some direct private feedback from serving military who praised the work for its authenticity and for dealing honestly with potentially difficult subjects not normally explored through art.

 “There is a genuine appetite within the army to do new things, to engage with the public, and to do things that they may not have done before.
 This project has inspired us to talk about new digital-only projects on a larger scale.
 Before we did The Space commission, we were thinking about digital in terms of live performance, and now we’re building projects from digital up, starting with the mechanism being the screen rather than a live performance that is digitised.”

 Kay says, “We’re trying to sell the show internationally, and being able to show promoters the stream is such a better way to show them the piece than just a film of the production.
 It looks great, it’s a great selling tool, and it’s got kudos as well.
-That’s been really helpful – we’re now going to Denmark and the US.
+That has been really helpful – we’re now going to Denmark and the US with the work.
 Having this great resource didn’t nail it for us, but it really helped.
-We couldn’t afford something this good normally.”
+We couldn’t afford something this good in normal conditions.”